-With Astah Professional, you can create ER Diagrams (Entity-Relationship Diagrams) using either IDEF1X or IE notations.
-You can also auto-generate ER diagrams by reversing tables from your database.
+Astah Professional allows you to create and manage Entity-Relationship Diagrams (ER Diagrams) using IDEF1X or IE notation.
+You can also auto-generate ER diagrams by reverse-engineering tables from your databse.

-All models are stored centrally, making it easy to convert ER models into other models like UML Class diagrams.
+Because all models are stored centrally, you can easily convert ER models into other formats, such as UML Class Diargams.

 ER Diagram Sample